Medicine is the science and practice of establishing the diagnosis, prognosis, treatment, and prevention of disease.

 Fibroadenomas Disease Analysis

-Introduction Fibroadenomas, benign (not cancerous), a disease that develops discomfort in the chest.
-The most common symptoms of breast cancer in mass that moves when it touches the chest.
+Introduction Fibroadenomas, benign (not cancerous), aView Post disease that develops discomfort in the chest.
+The most common symptom of breast cancer is a mass that moves when it touches the chest.
 Fibroadenomas often develop in adolescence, as is often the case in young women, but are common in women of any age.
 Men may also have a fibroadenoma, but this is very rare.
-Fibroadenomas in the breast tend to have a soft,
+Fibroadenomas in the breast tend to have

 Read More

-Diabetes Mellitus and Effective Treatments
+Diabetes Mellitus And Effective Treatments

 Diabetes mellitus (DM) is a widespread disease throughout the world.
-Due to its epidemic nature, the high incidence of vascular complications, and the high mortality rate, the UN adopted a resolution on to combat it.
+Due to its epidemic nature, the high incidence of vascular complications, and the high mortality rate, the UN adopted a resolution to combat it.
 Currently, the number of patients with diabetes in the world exceeds 246 million people (Herder, Christian, and Michael Roden 679–692).
-About 85-90% of those patients have type 2 diabetes (Kalra, Bharti, Yashdeep Gupta, and Sanjay
+About 85-90% of those patients have type 2 diabetes (Kalra, Bharti, Yashdeep Gupta, and Sanjay Kalra

 Read More